Ask A Student Diplomat: What Happens In Your Pre-Professional Years

 Question: What is the "pre-professional" phase of pharmacy school and what happens during this time?

 Gregory Caspero: The pre-professional years are very important in terms of development for the professional phase of the pharmacy program.
-In addition to being the start of the college careers of many, these two years also serve as an oppurtunity to branch out and discover yourself in a new setting.
+In addition to being the start of the college careers of many, these two years also serve as an opportunity to branch out and discover yourself in a new setting.
 Here are some things to expect in the pre-professional years at Duquesne:

 Your classes will be harder than they were in high school: Classes such as General Chemistry, General Biology, and Organic Chemistry will be a step up from high school, but if you are willing to put in the time and effort, you can certainly perform well.